Last updated on October 11th, 2017

 These website builders usually facilitate the addition of contact forms, feedback forms, comment threads and data visualization options.
 The most common data visualization options for websites include charts, Google Maps, calendars, etc.

-If you are old-school when it comes to website design, you can even take a peek at PHP powered templates for dynamic websites.
+If you are old-school when it comes to web design, you can even take a peek at PHP powered templates for dynamic websites.
 However, these templates need a little bit of coding knowledge.
 Try using ready-to-use templates, since they will require a minimum amount of coding in both PHP and MySQL.
 HTML templates are also not uncommon for dynamic websites.
 Although they are ideal for portfolio sites.

 10. Wrapping Things Up

 If you do not have an idea of these coding languages, it will be impossible for you to design a website from scratch.
-We always recommend the use of templates to get started with your website design project.
+We always recommend the use of web design templates to get started with your website design project.